 In 1990, the decision was made by the Board of Directors to change the agency’s name from West Central Missouri Rural Development Corporation to include the Community Action designation to more closely identify with the state and national Community Action image and goals.
 Today, the Agency is known as West Central Missouri Community Action Agency.

 It is impossible to count the number of lives that have been touched by Community Action.
 Over the years, West Central has administered a host of programs/services and partnered with West Central Missouri organizations and leaders to improve our communities.
-Today, West Central offers services in the areas of: Community Development, Community Empowerment, Early Childhood Education, Emergency Assistance, Employment and Training, Energy Assistance, Energy Conservation, Family Support, Family Self-Sufficiency, Home ownership, Housing Assistance, Housing / Debt Counseling, Nutrition, and Weatherization.
+Today, West Central offers services in the areas of: Community Development, Community Empowerment, Emergency Assistance, Employment and Training, Energy Assistance, Energy Conservation, Family Support, Family Self-Sufficiency, Home ownership, Housing Assistance, Housing / Debt Counseling, Nutrition, Senior Care and Weatherization.